zijianqin/NG-Scope-SCM-ZMS-NRDZ/README.md

 Parallel DCI-Decoding Framework: To facilitate the decoding of multiple base stations on a single device, we have implemented a robust framework.
 This framework efficiently handles synchronization with the cell, demodulation of raw IQ data, and decoding of control messages.

 We are excited to provide you with NG-Scope, a powerful tool that empowers you to unlock deeper insights into FDD base station communication.
 Stay tuned for future updates as we continue to enhance and expand NG-Scope's capabilities.

+## NG-Scope with SCM Integration

+We are trying to integrate NG-Scope with the SCM generation.
+Cellscanner can be used to find cells near the SDR.
+Cellinspector can be used to get basic configuration of the target cell.
+We're tring to integrate a new executable called cellscm, which will output both cell basic configurations and real-time monitoring data.